You are here

 This white paper, from the Colorado State Library, details research on why eliminating fines and fees, especially on children's materials, provides greater access to library materials for all residents--and how this results in little to no negative financial effect.

-- SPELL --Supporting Parents in Early Literacy through Libraries--is a project funded by a National Leadership Grant from the Institute of Museum and Library Services.
-Check out the project's progress at its website, including the blueprint of recommendations, and find the project's research tools here.
+- SPELL --Supporting Parents in Early Literacy through Libraries--was a project funded by a National Leadership Grant from the Institute of Museum and Library Services.
+Learn about the project at its website, including the blueprint of recommendations, and find the project's research tools here.